-DATA COMMUNICATIONS AND NETWORK TECHNOLOGY LAB Offered as needed, 1 credit hour
+CITA 221 DATA COMMUNICATIONS AND NETWORK TECHNOLOGY LAB Fall/Spring, 1 credit hour

 This laboratory course is to accompany the lectures of CITA 220 Data Communications and Network Technology course.
 Students will obtain hands-on experience on data communications and network technology throughout this course.
 Two hours laboratory per week.
-Prerequisites: Operating system Fundamentals (CITA 171), Intermediate Algebra (MATH 106) or permission of instructor.
+Prerequisites: Computer Concepts and Operating Systems (CITA 170), Operating System Fundamentals (CITA 171), Intermediate Algebra (MATH 106); Corequisite: Data Communications and Network Technology (CITA 220); or permission of instructor.

-INFORMATION SECURITY Fall/Spring, 3 credit hours
+INFORMATION SECURITY Spring, 3 credit hours

 An introduction to various technical and administrative aspects of Information Security and Assurance.
-Students will be exposed to the spectrum of Information Security activities, methods, methodologies, and procedures.
+Students are exposed to the spectrum of Information Security activities, methods, methodologies, and procedures.
 Coverage will include inspection and protection of information assets, detection of and reaction to threats to information assets, and examination of pre- and post-incident procedures, technical and managerial responses and an overview of Information Security planning and staffing functions.
 Three hours lecture per week.
 Prerequisite: Data Communications and Network Technology (CITA 220) or permission of instructor.

-INTRODUCTION TO WIRELESS TECHNOLOGY Spring, 3 credit hours
+CITA 260 INTRODUCTION TO WIRELESS TECHNOLOGY Spring, 3 credit hours

 This course introduces various aspects of wireless technology including wireless networks, authentication, protocols, security, installation considerations, and standards.
 Projects to determine signal strengths from different antenna types and locations are assigned.
 Three hours lecture per week.
-Prerequisite/ corequisite: Data Communications and Network Technology (CITA 220) or permission of instructor.
+Prerequisite/ Corequisite: Data Communications and Network Technology (CITA 220) or permission of instructor.